istio/community/ROLES.md

 * Member for at least 3 months

-* Merged at least 30 substantial PRs to the codebase
+* Contributed at least 30 substantial PRs to the codebase

 * Knowledgeable about the codebase